bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/nextjs.md

 excerpt: With some basic React and JavaScript knowledge, you’ll be on your wayNext.js is a JavaScript framework created by Zeit.
 It lets you build server-side rendering and static web applications using React.
 It’s a great tool to build your next website.
 It has many great features and advantages.
 seo:
     title: ''
-    description: 'NextJS is a JavaScript framework created by [Zeit](https://zeit.co/).
+    description: 'NextJS is a JavaScript framework.
 It lets you build server-side rendering and static web applications using React.
 It’s a great tool to build your next website.
 It has many great features and advantages, which can make Nextjs your first option for building your next web application.'
     robots: []
     extra: []
 template: docs